oracle-livelabs/weblogic/webcenter-content/wcc-document-security/04-create-users-and-groups/04-create-users-and-groups.md

 ## Introduction

-This lab will show you how to create Users and Groups in Weblogic server.
-If your WebCenter Content is configured with IDCS perform steps mentioned under **Oracle Cloud Infrastructure Console** Tab else perform steps mentioned under **Weblogic Server** tab.
+This lab will guide you through the process of creating Users and Groups for WebCenter Content Server.
+If your WebCenter Content is configured with IDCS, follow the steps outlined under the **Oracle Cloud Infrastructure Console** tab.
+Otherwise, proceed with the steps under the **WebLogic Server** tab.

 **Estimated Lab Time**: *20 minutes*